Banana Pudding

 Instructions

-- Using a stand mixer or a hand-held mixer, whip the heavy cream and sugar until stiff peaks form, then set the bowl aside.
+- Using a stand mixer or a hand-held mixer, whip the heavy cream and confectioners' sugar until stiff peaks form, then place in refrigerator until ready to use.

-- In another bowl, blend the two pudding mixes and milk with a hand mixer until thoroughly combined; set aside.
+- In another bowl, blend the two pudding mixes and milk with a hand mixer until thoroughly combined and thickened; set aside.
 (Alternatively, you can use a stand mixer fitting with the wire whisk attachment.)

 - In another bowl, whip the mascarpone until smooth and fluffy.
 Add the sweetened condensed milk and blend gently until all is incorporated.